manuelmacaj/WeatherApp/README.md

 - City
 - Date and hour of your request
 - Current temperature
+- Icon associated with the weather
 - Little description
 - Max temperature
 - Humidity
 - Min temperature
 - Wind speed
+- Sunrise
+- Sunset

 ## Small considerations
 - The input field is required